GMUCERG/fobos/docs/source/dut/ASCON_example.rst

 :math:`\lceil{\log_2 \frac{768}{32}}\rceil = \lceil{\log_2 24}\rceil = 5`.
 For our example we pick 4.
 This has to be defined in ``core_wrapper_pkg.vhd`` which is shown in :numref:`lst_ascon-wrapper-pkg`.
+Set RAND_WORDS to 0 makes sure that no random number generator will be automatically included.
 The values for the Random Data Input (RDI) can be ignored as this is not an SCA protected implementation.

 .. _lst_ascon-wrapper-pkg: